General Statistics and Curiosities

-- The largest inland lake is Lake Winnebago which covers an area of 206 square miles (131,939 acres).
+- The largest inland lake is Lake Winnebago which covers an area of approximately 206 square miles (131,939 acres to be exact).

 - Wisconsin’s deepest natural inland lake is Green Lake in Green Lake County with a maximum depth of 236 feet.
 The deepest artificial lake is Wazee Lake near Black River Falls in Jackson County with a maximum depth of 350 feet.

-- Our longest river is the Wisconsin River which flows 430 miles from Lac Vieux Desert in northern Wisconsin to the Mississippi River near the town of Prairie du Chien on the Wisconsin-Iowa border.
-Over that course, the river drops approximately 1,072 feet.
+- Our longest river is the Wisconsin River which flows approximately 430 miles from Lac Vieux Desert in northern Wisconsin to the Mississippi River near the town of Prairie du Chien on the Wisconsin-Iowa border.
+Over that course, the river drops roughly 1,072 feet.

 - One estimate of the length of Wisconsin’s Great Lakes shoreline is 1,017 miles.
 This number can vary significantly depending on the data used to make the calculation.

 Elevations of Note

 - The highest natural point in Wisconsin is Timms Hill in Price County at 1,951.5 feet.

 - The lowest elevations in the state are found along the shore of Lake Michigan, which has a historical average elevation of about 579 feet.

 - The elevation at the top of our state Capitol building is 1,213.5 feet.